 Drive back to your hotel.

-Day 2: BEIJING - JIANKOU - GUBEIKOU GREAT WALL OF CHINA: HIKING THE GREAT WALL OF CHINA
+Day 2: TRAVEL FROM BEIJING TO JIANKOU - GUBEIKOU HIKING THE GREAT WALL OF CHINA

-With a total length of 6’300 km the Great Wall is one of the largest structures ever built by mankind and an outstanding architectural masterpiece.
+With a total length of 6’300 km the Great Wall is one of the largest structures ever built by mankind.
 The Great Wall served as a protection from invading nomadic tribes from the north but also played an important role as a transportation route along the Silk Road.

 The first part of the hike on the Great Wall takes place on the original, non-restored parts of the wall before you reach the renovated part near Mutianyu.